grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Default 1
         [blocklist_poll_tolerate_consecutive_errors: <int>]

+        # Polling will delete the index for a tenant if no blocks are found to
+        exist.
+The empty_tenant_deletion_age configuration is used to tune how quickly the poller will also delete any remaining backend objects found in the tenant path.
+        # Default: 20m; four times the blocklist_poll configuration above.
+        [empty_tenant_deletion_age: <duration>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"
         # Deprecated.
 See [cache](#cache) section below.